-In this post, like my similar post on how to visit Denali in Summer 2021, I’ll break down the step-by-step process for planning to visit Glacier Bay this summer.
-As you’ll see, you need to work backwards – arrange how you’ll visit Glacier Bay, then how you’ll reach the different parts of Alaska you need to make that happen.
+In the rest of this post, like my similar post on how to visit Denali in Summer 2021, I’ll break down the step-by-step process for planning to visit Glacier Bay other ways this summer.
+As you’ll see, you need to work backward – arrange how you’ll visit Glacier Bay, then how you’ll reach the different parts of Alaska you need to make that happen.
 By the end, you’ll have the basics to plan your own trip to Glacier Bay this year; it won’t be as easy as just boarding a cruise ship – but you can still make it happen.

 Note: Please remember that we are still in an ongoing pandemic.
 While Alaska has reduced its mask and distancing mandates to “recommendations,” many communities in Southeast Alaska lack extensive medical infrastructure and can’t handle a COVID outbreak.
 If you choose to visit Alaska this year, do your part to keep your local hosts safe by wearing a mask and distancing.

 Step 1.
-Arrange Access to Glacier Bay National Park
+Decide How You’ll Visit Glacier Bay National Park

 Option 1: Small Ship Cruise